-My new book, Rule of the Robots: How Artificial Intelligence Will Transform Everything will publish on September 14.
-You can pre-order here.
+My new book, Rule of the Robots: How Artificial Intelligence Will Transform Everything is now available in hardcover, ebook and audiobook versions.
+You can order here.

 Advance Praise for Rule of the Robots